juxt/yada/dev/resources/user-manual.md

 [coming soon]

-## The request context
+## The Request Context

 [coming soon]

 ## Interceptors

-The interceptor chain, established on the creation of a handler, is a vector.
+The interceptor chain, established on the creation of a resource.
+A resource's interceptor chain can be modified from the defaults.

 ### available?
 ### known-method?